-7. On the page displaying the details of the member, tap on Change access role.
-A list of options will then come up on the screen.
-To change the member's access role, just tap on one of the options from the list.
+7. A list of options will then come up on the screen.
+To change the member's access role, just click on one of the options from the list.

 8. Congratulations!
 You have just added a co-teacher to a group and changed a co-teacher's access role.